itsAnanth/JScoin/README.md

 # JScoin

-A simple project that demonstrates blockchain, made using crypto-js package for generating hash and verification.
+A simple project that demonstrates blockchain, made using crypto-js package for generating hash and verification